Buick Gran Sport: Regal GS / Regal GSX

 Beginning in late 1990, the 3.8L (231 cu in) Series I V6 producing 170 hp was available.
+For 1996, this was updated to the Series II V6 with 205 hp.
 The 1997–2004 body style featured a 240 hp 3.8L Series II supercharged V6.

 For 4th Generation Buick Regal The 3.8 liter V6 supercharged Regal GS had a 1/4 mile ET of 14.9 seconds, and acceleration to 60 mph (97 km/h) took 6.7 seconds.
 The Regal GS, equipped with the supercharged 3.8 liter V6 engine (L67) produced 240 hp and 280 lbft of torque.
 The Regal GS's PCM has programming that activates torque management to reduce wheel spin at launch.
 Regal GS was EPA rated at 18/27 MPG city/freeway.

 In the 2003 and 2004 model years, Buick, in collaboration with SLP Performance, came out with the Buick Regal GSX.
 They offered dealer-installed options and dealer supplied accessories for GS models.
 Like the GS Buicks that came before it, the SLP GSX came in three power train packages, referred to as stages.
 The Stage 1 package added 10 horsepower with the addition of a dual stainless steel cat-back exhaust system and free-flowing cold air induction system.
 For the Stage 2 package, a Hypertech Power Programmer with an SLP custom calibration tune was included with the Stage 1 components good for an extra 20 horsepower.
 The range-topping Stage 3 package added a 3.5 inch smaller diameter supercharger pulley to crank up the boost.
 With an advertised 30 more horsepower than stock, the Stage 3 GSX was conservatively rated at 270 horsepower and 312 pound-feet of torque.
 Since the parts were available from SLP over the counter for many years, there have been quite a few Regal GS sedans that have been cloned into a GSX for both appearance and performance purposes.
-Though the model didn’t officially debut until 2003, a licensed SLP dealer could perform the transformation on any Regal GS from 1997 to 2004.
+Though the model didn't officially debut until 2003, a licensed SLP dealer could perform the transformation on any Regal GS from 1997 to 2004.
 A true GSX can be verified from an SLP door jamb label with the correct part number for the kit.